drekka/DayType/README.md

 }
 ```

-# Other Day functions

-## .date(inCalendar:timeZone:) -> Date

-Using a passed `Calendar` and `TimeZone`, this function coverts a `Day` to a Swift `Date` with the `Day`'s year, month and day, and a time of `00:00` (midnight).
-With no arguments this function uses the current calendar and time zone.

-## .day(byAdding:, value:) -> Day

-Lets you add any number of years, months or days to a `Day` and get a new `day` back.
-This is convenient for doing things like producing a sequence of dates for the same day on each month.

-## .formatted(_:) -> String

-Wrapping `Date.formatted(date:time:)` this function formats a day using the standard formatting specified by the `Date.FormatStyle.DateStyle` styles.
-The time component of `Date.formatted(date:time:)` is omitted.

 # References and thanks

 * Can't thank [Howard Hinnant](http://howardhinnant.github.io) enough.
 Using his math instead of Apple's APIs produced a significant speed boost when converting to and from years, months and days.
-* Quick thank you to the guys behind the excellent [Nimble test assertion framework](https://github.com/Quick/Nimble).
+* A second thanks to the guys behind the excellent [Nimble test assertion framework](https://github.com/Quick/Nimble) which I prefer over Apple's XCTest asserts.
+Sorry Apple.

 # Future additions

 Obviously there are a large number of useful functions that can be added to this API, many of which could come from various other calculations on [http://howardhinnant.github.io/date_algorithms.html#weekday_from_days]().
 However I plan to add these as it becomes clear they will provide a useful addition rather than re-implementing a large number of functions that may not ben needed.

-So please feel free to drop a request for thing you'd like added.
+Please feel free to drop a request for any thing you'd like added.